 The following data shows that most surveyed Borough Park residents had not been tested for COVID-19 because they did not feel sick.
 The majority of respondents (55%) plan to be vaccinated once eligible, especially across Asian, Hispanic/Latinx, and White/Caucasian respondents.
 However, Black/African American respondents were the most divided in their responses - yes (21%), no (29%), I'm not sure (50%).
 The most common response (74%) for not taking the COVID-19 vaccine was concern about the side effects.
 Notably, more than a third of Arab/Middle Eastern respondents (37%) identified trust as a barrier to getting vaccinated.
 The most trusted source of information about COVID-19 in Borough Park were doctors or medical professionals.
-Interestingly, while most respondents heavily preferred doctors/medical professionals (64%), NYC Health Department (50%), I'm not sure (43%).
+Interestingly, while most respondents heavily preferred doctors/medical professionals, Black/African American respondents were the most divided into their responses - doctors/medical professionals (64%), NYC Health Department (50%), I'm not sure (43%).
 The majority of Borough Park respondents ranked healthcare providers as the most effective way to reach the most people.
 An even distribution of Tik Tok, Instagram, and Facebook were ranked second and third.

-Race/Ethnicity Total l haven't felt sick I don't have enough time I was worried about being exposed to others who might have COVID-19
+Race/Ethnicity Total I haven't felt sick I don't have enough time I was worried about being exposed to others who might have COVID-19

 Total 107 84 23 21

 Arab/Middle Eastern 24 18 6 2

 Asian 57 46 11 10

 Black/African American 4 3 0 2

 Hispanic/Latinx 13 11 2 3

 Two or more races 1 1 1 0

 White/Caucasian 8 5 3 1